webasylum/CrossMsg-Signing/docs/architecture/quantum-transition.md

 - Classical cryptography libraries
 - Testing frameworks
 - Performance monitoring tools
+- **Containerized test harness and Gradle-based workflow**

 ## Change History

+### 1.1.0 - 2024-06-XX
+- **Change**: Confirmed readiness for hybrid/quantum-safe integration and test harness extensibility
+- **Reason**: Align documentation with new codebase and workflow
+- **Impact**: All users and contributors must use the containerized workflow and follow updated test/documentation policies
+- **Migration**: See updated README and docs for new workflow

 ### 1.0.0 - 2024-03-19
 - **Change**: Initial quantum transition strategy